The State of Football: Part CCXXI

 Over 14,000 draft prospects for this year and beyond

 T.S.O.F.
 ‘Your new home for REAL football talk in the mornings!”
-Kickoff your Monday with host Ric Serritella and special guest Ralph Ventre, the assistant commissioner at NEC as they dive into hot topics and hard-hitting subjects from the NY Giants OTA recap to all of the NFL free agent shuffling around the league.
-Tired of the mainstream fluff, come join us for true football gruff.
-Thank you for tuning in here on weekdays at 9AM EST for your most reliable football news.
+Kickoff your Monday with host Ric Serritella and special guest Russ Lande, as they dive into hot topics and hard-hitting rumors around the NFL and all of the NFL free agent shuffling around the league.